Our Lady of Peñafrancia: Novena to the Our Lady of Peñafrancia

-On the beginning of Traslación, the novena to the Our Lady starts at the cathedral.
-This celebration in itself is said to have healed attendants.
-The novena centers around Mary's intercession to Jesus and its set around a given theme for the year.
-During some of the days of the novena, dawn and evening processions are mounted within the vicinity of Naga wherein the images of both Our Lady and the Divino Rostro are brought out to the streets of the city.
-Believers vie for the honor of sponsoring novena masses and prayers at the Naga Cathedral during the novena days and the themes for the days are chosen by the Archdiocese.
+At the start of the Traslación, the novena to Our Lady begins at the cathedral, the ritual reportedly enabling cures among attendants.
+The novena centers around Mary's intercession to Jesus and has a designated theme each year.
+On some of the days of the novena, dawn and evening processions are held within Naga wherein the images of both Our Lady and the Divino Rostro are brought out to the streets.
+Believers vie for the honor of sponsoring novena masses and prayers at the cathedral during the nine days.